feixie/image_loader/README.md

 # image_loader
-An web application in Python and Vue.js that downloads image files from S3 and displays image metadata.
+TRY UPDATE: An web application in Python and Vue.js that downloads image files from S3 and displays image metadata.

 ## Run API
 ### Project setup